hughbarney/atto/README.md

 ##Future Enhancements

-As of Atto 1.4 we have about 30 lines of code before we reach the design limit of 2000 lines.
-Features I would like to add in priority order are:
+As of Atto 1.4 we have about 45 lines of code before we reach the design limit of 2000 lines.
+The priority will be bug fixes and keeping the code count below 2000 lines but features I would like to add in priority order are:

+    Overwite mode
     Shell command
 	Add record macro ^X(, ^X), ^Xe
-    Esc-Left     Delete word left
-    Esc-right    Delete word right

 ##Multiple Windows or Not?